 - Barbara Ehrenreich’s Bright-sided: How the Relentless Promotion of Positive

-Thinking Has Undermined America (excerpt from the book’s introduction), and,
+Thinking Has Undermined America, and,

 - Tikkun Daily Blog’s When Positive Thinking Becomes Religion: How “The Secret” and Law of Attraction Poison Spirituality